Last Updated: June 7th, 2019

 Studies show that people who have an ample supply of vitamin K2 are at a 60 percent less likely to die from heart disease than those who don’t have enough of the vitamin.5

 One of the reasons vitamin K is so good for the body is that it is a fat-soluble vitamin.
 This means that it easily absorbs into the bloodstream, so you can start receiving the benefits very quickly.
-An added bonus is that this vitamin helps the blood clot, or coagulate.
+An added bonus is that this vitamin helps the blood to properly clot, or coagulate.
 The “K” stands for “koagulation” (the German spelling of “coagulation”).6

 Another reason you should consider adding grass-fed butter to your diet is that it has far fewer pesticides.